 Rents will have to rise in April in line with this formula which is based on the rate of inflation as it was last September.

 This is how it's been calculated:

-However, if your current rent is already at “target rent” your increase will not include the additional £2.16 and if you’re on full Housing Benefit, you should not be affected by the increase.
+However, if your current rent is not at “target rent” your increase will include an additional £2.16 and if you’re on full Housing Benefit, you should not be affected by the increase.
 Your local council will write to you in the near future to let you know how much Housing Benefit you are entitled to.

 The Government set the formula so that, as our costs for maintenance and other services rise with inflation, our income from rents keeps pace with them.